 Queen Victoria reigned for over 63 years (1837-1901) during a time when England was at its height of power.
 Under Victoria’s reign, many countries came under British rule: Ireland, Canada, large parts of India, Australia, New Zealand, and several areas of Africa, South America and Asia.
 Queen Victoria was the monarch of quarter of the world’s population by 1901.

 Victoria married her cousin, Albert, and had a huge brood of children, many of whom were married off to the most powerful families of Europe.
 The Victorian era was one of expansion, significant scientific developments, great literature, and dramatic social change.
-In many countries, Canada included, Victoria’s birthday is still commemorated with a holiday.
+Many countries, Canada included, commemorate Victoria’s birthday with a holiday.

 The daughter of the Empress of Austria, Maria Antonia was always bound for life as the wife of a fellow royal.
 She was charming and a graceful dancer when she first arrived at Versailles, outside of Paris, in 1770.
 With her Frenchified name, Marie Antoinette married the future King of France, Louis-Auguste, and took advantage of the super luxe life that Versailles residents tended to live: lots of parties, expensive gowns, tall hairstyles, and many nights of gambling.
 These hobbies only intensified when King Louis XV died and she became Queen of France in 1774.

 France’s purse was drained for several reasons: the building of Versailles was a major expense, France gave the young and rebellious United States of America a bunch of money to fight the British during the Revolutionary War, and, of course, the royal family spent extravagantly.
-The French economy suffered and the people of Paris starved, eventually aiming their anger and frustration at the royal family, Marie Antoinette specifically because she was seen as an Austrian outsider and, thus, an easy target.
+The French economy suffered and the people of Paris starved.
+They eventually aimed their anger and frustration at the royal family, Marie Antoinette specifically.
+This was because she was seen as an Austrian outsider and, thus, an easy target.

 A mob of furious, hungry women stormed the palace and the royal family was forced out of Versailles and into a palace in Paris.
 They were imprisoned for several years while the French Revolution blossomed outside.
 Louis-Auguste, the former King of France, was beheaded by guillotine in January 1793 and Marie Antoinette would share the same fate in October.

 Marie Antoinette has a history when it comes to her look being replicated in wax.
-A regular visitor to court was a Parisian artist who made her living from creating wax likenesses of famous people and setting them up in her shop so commoners could view them.
+A regular visitor to court was a Parisian artist who made her living from creating wax likenesses of famous people.
+She would then set them up in her shop so commoners could view them.
 This was one of the only ways people living in 18th century France would know what these people looked like.
 The artist was Madame Tussaud.

 Marie Antoinette did not say “Let them eat cake” in response to the lack of bread to eat.
 She was aware of the economic state of France and was slightly more sensitive than history gives her credit for.

-The Cleopatra bust located at Wax World in Cavendish is based on the 1963 film starring Elizabeth Taylor.
-Many historians have taken guesses at what the real Cleopatra looked like using contemporary descriptions and archaeological evidence but none really match how she was depicted in the classic movie.
+The Cleopatra is one of the Wax World displays in Cavendish.
+She is based on the 1963 film starring Elizabeth Taylor.
+Many historians have taken guesses at what the real Cleopatra looked like using contemporary descriptions and archaeological evidence.
+Despite this, the classic movie depicted her in a unmatched way.

 Born in Alexandria in 69 BCE of Macedonian Greek heritage, Cleopatra ruled Egypt for about 30 years.
 To keep the power within the family, she married both of her younger brothers (ew) but co-ruled with them only in name.
 Cleopatra was too ambitious for that, having already co-ruled for a time with their father.
 By the time she married her second brother, Cleopatra was already romantically involved with the Roman general and politician, Julius Caesar.